Everything You Need To Know About Deep Cycle Batteries

 What Deep Cycle Battery Has More Capacity?

 Capacity differs greatly between lead-acid and lithium batteries due to their inherently different chemistry.
 The major difference is their capacity in relation to their rate of discharge.
 Lithium batteries can provide up to 100% of their rated capacity regardless of their rate of discharge.
 Lead-acid batteries provide significantly less usable energy with higher rates of discharge.
-Although both battery types may lose capacity in colder weather the changes in performance are far less drastic with lithium.
+Although both battery types may lose capacity in colder weather, the changes in performance are far less drastic with lithium.
 At 0°C, for example, a lead-acid battery's capacity is reduced by up to 50%, while a lithium iron phosphate battery suffers only a 10% loss at the same temperature.

 How Long Do Deep Cycle Batteries Last?

+Heat affects the battery as well.
+Higher temperatures degrade the battery much quicker.
 Because of these factors, plus the fact that different types of batteries have different lifespans, it's hard to state a specific time frame.
-Check the manufacturer's specifications for your battery to get an idea of the capabilities of your battery.
+On average, batteries like RELiON’s lithium iron phosphate batteries have a lifespan that is 10 times longer than a lead-acid battery.
+Make sure to check the manufacturer's specifications to get an idea of the capabilities of your battery.

 Which Deep Cycle Battery Should You Choose?